jackie840129/VDSR-reduction_with-Keras/README.md

 # VDSR_fine-tune
-This is an implementation of "Deep Convolutional Neural Network on iOS Mobile Devices",Chun-Fu (Richard) Chen ,on the topic of VDSR.
+This is an implementation of "Deep Convolutional Neural Network on iOS Mobile Devices",Chun-Fu (Richard) Chen ,on the topic of VDSR(Very Deep Super Resolution).

 The original model and part of my code is copied from ["caffe-vdsr"](https://github.com/huangzehao/caffe-vdsr) , which is an implementation of ["Accurate Image Super-Resolution Using Very Deep Convolutional Networks"](http://cv.snu.ac.kr/research/VDSR/) (CVPR 2016 Oral Paper)